As part of the Trust's preparation and response to the COVID-19

 all patients for COVID-19 prior to their surgery.

-We are beginning to carry out more planned operations ( elective
+We are now able carrying out more planned operations (elective

 surgery) after making changes earlier in the year as part of our

 These are procedures which patients know about in advance and

 that we will carefully plan to ensure that the risk to patients and